 - Household cleaning supplies, perfumes, and paints have become one of the biggest sources of indoor air pollution.
 They contain elevated levels of volatile organic compounds (VOCs).
 VOCs have also been found in cigarette smoke, stoves, heaters, fireplaces, and even candles.
 When these VOCs infiltrate the atmosphere, they react with the other chemicals found in the air, creating fine particulate matter.
 Particulate matter is a combination of particles, both liquid and solid, floating around in the air.
 These particles vary in composition, size and shape.
 The smaller the particles, the easier they are to inhale.

 - When exposed to this particulate matter, it can cause irritation to your eyes, nose, and throat.
 Your lungs and heart may also be affected.
 This can be especially detrimental to people with heart or lung disease.
 When using the stove or fireplace, ensure that you are in a well ventilated area.
 Always have a professional check to make sure that your stoves and heaters are in good working order.
-These methods will help to reduce exposure to particulate matter in your home.
+These methods will help to improve indoor air quality and reduce exposure to particulate matter in your home.